u1f383/reproduce_exp/README.md

 # reproduce_exp
-some of my CVE reproduce exploits
+some of my CVE reproduction or CTF kernel challenge exploitations